ice-HoTF/DayZ_Mod_Launcher/README.md

 3_1: Normal Mod Setup (Type/Paste IP:Port, Query Port and Username directly into the terminal when it asks)
 \
 \
 3_2: Static Mod Setup (Set IP:Port, Query Port and Username in the script file.
-See line 68 ish in the script)
+(Line 66 in the script)
 \
 \
 4: Wait for mods to download and click enter.